-- Staff will be supported to adapt their practice in relation to the needs of individual children taking into account developmental changes such as the onset of puberty and menstruation. - As an additional safeguard, staff involved in meeting intimate care needs will not usually be involved with the delivery of sex education to the same children, wherever possible. - There is careful communication with each child who needs help with intimate care in line with their preferred means of communication (verbal, symbolic, etc.) to discuss their needs and preferences.
+- Staff will be supported to adapt their practice in relation to the needs of individual children considering developmental changes such as the onset of puberty and menstruation. - As an additional safeguard, staff involved in meeting intimate care needs will not usually be involved with the delivery of sex education to the same children, wherever possible. - There is careful communication with each child who needs help with intimate care in line with their preferred means of communication (verbal, symbolic, etc.) to discuss their needs and preferences.
 Where the child is of an appropriate age and level of understanding permission should be sought before starting an intimate procedure. - All children will be supported to achieve the highest level of autonomy that is possible given their age and abilities.
-Staff will encourage each child to do as much for his/herself as possible. - Children who require regular assistance with intimate care have written care plans agreed by staff, parents/carers and any other professionals actively involved, such as school nurses or physiotherapists.
+Staff will encourage each child to do as much for his/herself as possible.
+Adults will not assist with intimate or personal care tasks which the pupil is able to undertake independently. - Children who require regular assistance with intimate care have written care plans agreed by staff, parents/carers and any other professionals actively involved, such as school nurses or physiotherapists.
 These plans include a full risk assessment to address issues such as moving and handling, personal safety of the child and the carer.
-Any historical concerns (such as past abuse) should be noted and taken into account. - Where a care plan is not in place, parents/carers will be informed the same day if their child has needed help with meeting intimate care needs (eg: has had an 'accident' and soiled him/herself).
+Any historical concerns (such as past abuse) should be noted and considered. - Where a care plan is not in place, parents/carers will be informed the same day if their child has needed help with meeting intimate care needs (e.g.: has had an 'accident' and soiled him/herself).
 It is recommended practice that information on intimate care should be treated as confidential and communicated in person, by telephone or by sealed letter, not through the home/school diary.
-The exception to this is for our Nursery pupils whose toileting patterns are often discussed at the end of the day collected, when pupils are being helped to become dry and move away from nappies. - Every child's right to privacy will be respected.
-Careful consideration will be given to each child's situation to determine how many carers might need to be present when a child needs help with intimate care.
-Adults who assist children one-to-one should be employees of the school and be CRB checked at the appropriate level. - It is not always practical for two members of staff to assist with an intimate procedure and also this does not take account of the child's privacy.
-It is advisable, however, for a member of staff to inform another adult when they are going to assist a child with intimate care. - Wherever possible the same child will not be cared for by the same adult on a regular basis; there will be a rota of carers known to the child who will take turns in providing care.
+The exception to this is for our Nursery pupils whose toileting patterns are often discussed at the end of the day collected, when pupils are being helped to become dry and move away from nappies. - To record the justification for any variations to the agreed procedure/care plan and share this information with the pupil and their parents/carers. - Intimate and personal care should only be carried out by an adult that the child knows, volunteers or visiting staff should not undertake care procedures without appropriate training. - Every child's right to privacy will be respected.
+When assistance is required, this should normally be undertaken by one member of staff, however, they should try to ensure that another appropriate adult is in the vicinity who is aware of the task to be undertaken and that, wherever possible, they are visible and /or audible. - Adults who assist children one-to-one should be employees of the school and checked against the relevant DBS barred listed. - Wherever possible the same child will not be cared for by the same adult on a regular basis; there will be a rota of carers known to the child who will take turns in providing care.
 This will ensure, as far as possible, that over-familiar relationships are discouraged from developing, while at the same time guarding against the care being carried out by a succession of completely different carers. - Wherever possible staff should care for a child of the same gender.
 However, in some circumstances this principle may need to be waived; for example, female staff supporting boys in a primary school as no male staff are available.
 Male members of staff should not normally provide routine intimate care (such as toileting, changing or bathing) for adolescent girls.
-This is safe working practice to protect children and to protect staff from allegations of abuse. - The religious views and cultural values of families should be taken into account, particularly as they might affect certain practices or determine the gender of the carer. - All staff should be aware of the school's confidentiality policy.
-Sensitive information will be shared only with those who need to know. - If necessary, advice should be taken from the local council regarding disposal of large amounts of waste products.
+This is safe working practice to protect children and to protect staff from allegations of abuse.